gmofishsauce/yarc/doc/ISA.md

 | 6          | -2                   | Rotate right.
 The MS bit and carry flag are set to the value of the LS bit.
 Other bits are shifted right one position. |
 | 7          | -1                   | Rotate right through carry.
 The MS bit is set to the value of the carry flag.
 The carry flag is set to the value of the LS bit.
 Other bits are shifted right one position. |

 For asf (arithmetic shift), the carry flag is not affected.
-The src2 operand specifies the amount of the shift, -1 or -2 positions (right) or 1 or 2 positions (left).
-For right shifts, the MS bit of the word is duplicated.
-For left shifts, zeroes are introduced.
+The src2 operand specifies the amount of the shift as above, -1 or -2 positions right (corresponding to divide by 2 or 4) or 1 or 2 positions left (corresponding to multiply by 2 or 4).
+For right shifts, the MS bit of the word is duplicated at the left.
+For left shifts, zeroes are introduced at the right.

-### Additional Opcodes

-Opcodes 0xC0 - 0xFB were reserved for FORTH primitives in a previous iteration of the design.
-The intent now is to implement a Wasm-to-YARC translator and not implement the FORTH environment.

-Opcodes 0xFC and 0xFD are reserved for a possible implementation of hardware and software interrupts.

-Opcodes 0xFE and 0xFF are reserved by hardware as the implementation of CALL and JMP.